TheT0dd/jquery-responsive-carousel/README.md

 *	`autoSlideInterval`	: the interval (in ms) between two consecutive autoslides (needed only if autoslide is true, default:4000)
 *	`pauseOnHover`		: whether the autosliding will pause when mouse hovers over the carousel (default: true)
 *	`keySlide`			: whether sliding can be performed using the left/right keys (default: true)

+**Note:**
+For the carousel to be initialized, you may need to resize your browser to a point where not all images are visible.